-The greek word "klaytos" means "call, invited, divinely selected and appointed."1 The Greek word of "church" is ekklesia and is formed from a compound of the word "ek" (out of) and "kaleo" (call).
+The Greek word "klaytos" means "call, invited, divinely selected and appointed."1 The Greek word for "church" is ekklesia and is formed from a compound of the word "ek" (out of) and "kaleo" (call).
 Therefore, the church is the "called out ones."
 "Eklektos" in Rev. 17:14 above means simply means "chosen" and comes from the verb "eklegomai" which means to choose, to choose out.
-Therefore, the church, the ekkesia, is the "called out ones."
+Therefore, the church, the ekklesia, is the "called out ones."

 Okay, but you might respond by saying you can't look into the hearts of people and know who is and is not truly saved.
 That is true.
 But, can we look at earthly "churches" and see if it they are biblical or not?
 The answer is simple once we understand what makes someone a Christian or not.
 I have reproduced part of the information found at the doctrine grid which lays out the essential and non-essential doctrines.
 Once we know what is essential, we can then look at a church and see if it is Christian or not.

 - Primary Essential Doctrines

 Cannot be denied and still be Christian since the scriptures openly declare that to deny them is to bring judgment.

 - Jesus is both God and man (John 1:1,14; 8:24; Col. 2:9; 1 John 4:1-4).

 - Jesus rose from the dead physically (John 2:19-21; 1 Cor.
 15:14).